Software

 Source: warmy.io

-Alongside warmup, the platform runs deliverability tests that show inbox placement rates across major providers.
+It also runs deliverability tests that show inbox placement rates for major providers.
 These insights give teams a clearer view of how marketing emails and outreach campaigns perform before scaling.

 The dashboard highlights reputation signals, spam complaints, and inbox placement results in an easy-to-read format.
-Teams can also connect Warmy with their existing email service providers to manage outreach email activity in one place.
+Teams can also connect Warmy with their existing email providers to manage outreach activity in one place.

 Key Features

-• Automated email warmup - Gradually increase emails sent to protect the domain reputation.
+• Automated email warmup - Gradually increase sending volume.

-• Inbox placement testing - Track inbox placement analysis across inbox providers.
+• Inbox placement testing - Track inbox placement analysis.

-• Deliverability reports - Show trends and detailed insights for campaign performance.
+• Deliverability reports - Show campaign performance trends.

 • Reputation tracking - Monitor spam complaints and sender reputation.

-• ESP integrations - Connect with common email service providers for outreach campaigns.
+• ESP integrations - Connect with email service providers.

 Downside